.NET 5 has brought new features, but also some new questions.

 EventLog: Works for Windows only, writes log messages to view in the Windows Event Viewer.
 Appropriate for some desktop applications.

 None of these would be considered a logging provider for outputting logs to a centralized server.
 Instead, they each have different output targets for local logging.

 M.E.L. was also designed to work with custom logging providers.
 This enables developers to use a provider like Serilog, NLog, or even access complete centralized logging systems like Loupe (which FYI you can still use with NLog and Serilog if you want).

-You may be familiar with how this operates as it is like a log wrapper class.
-In 2014, we actually wrote an article suggesting that most teams should not use a log wrapper class.
+You may be familiar with how this operates as it’s like a log wrapper class.
+In 2014, we wrote an article suggesting that most teams should not use a log wrapper class.
 This was good advice at the time, but it has been 6 years, and a lot has changed.
 Most notably, M.E.L. is a lot easier for teams to pick up and use than a custom log wrapper class, and it does more than just create an abstraction that allows for different output targets.
 M.E.L. allows you to make more detailed logs, with less effort as well.